tinphan-LANL/A-general-code-for-analyzing-viral-load-in-acute-respiratory-infection/README.md

   (5) Run MATLAB files in folder #3 to plot the results of different treatments (subfolders of folder #3).

   This set of code will generate main text figures 2 and 3 in https://doi.org/10.1101/2024.09.13.613000.

+  Straightforward modifications of these codes will also give the figures in the SM.
+If you have any questions, email ttphan (at) lanl (dot) gov.